 After constant trial and error, a bunch of workshops, and through having different mentors like Rob Adams, With Rob Adams Films, Ray Roman with Ray Roman Films, Glen Eliot with Cord3Films (Ps.
 Sorry for when I was 18, and I dropped your 70-200mm lens during a wedding.)

-A wedding film is what sparked my passion in this industry.
-However, I enjoy story telling in general.
+A wedding film is what sparked my passion for this industry.
+However, I enjoy storytelling in general.
 Even when it comes to making an advertisement, they say “STORY IS THE MOST EFFECTIVE MEANS OF HUMAN COMMUNICATION.” –Still Motion

 What this means to me is that whether you’re selling shoes, appliances, Realestate, or own an ice-cream shop, customers like to know the story.
 Some stories resonate with different viewers and a great video should evoke emotion or a call to action whether that’s checking out a company’s website, purchasing a product, or booking the company for a service.
 The right video will have people sharing it, and talking about it.